Ergodic Theory on Stationary Random Graphs: The Liouville property

-and taking expectations the RHS becomes $h_{1}^k-h_{n}^m+h_{n-k}^{m-k}$.
-Lemma \ref{lemma2} concludes the proof. \endproof In particular we see that the expected value of $H(X_{1}, \ldots , X_{k}|X_{n}, \ldots , X_{m})$ does not depend upon $m$ (this is also true without taking expectation and follows from Markov property at time $n$).
-If we let $m \to \infty$ in the statement of the last lemma, we get by monotone convergence
+and taking expectations using \eqref{sta}, the right-hand side becomes $h_{1}^k-h_{n}^m+h_{n-k}^{m-k}$.
+An application of Lemma \ref{lemma2} completes the proof. \endproof In particular we see that the expected value of $H(X_{1}, \ldots , X_{k}\mid X_{n}, \ldots , X_{m})$ does not depend upon $m$ (this is also true without taking expectation and follows from Markov property at time $n$).
+If we let $m \to \infty$ in the statement of the last lemma, we get by monotonicity of conditional entropy and monotone convergence

-\proof[Proof of Theorem \ref{Liouville}] The equality (\ref{main}) for $k=1$ and the monotonicity of conditional entropy allow us to deduce that $(h_{n+1}-h_{n})_{n\geq 0}$ is decreasing and converges towards $\tilde{h} \geq 0$.
+\proof[Proof of Theorem \ref{Liouville}] Using again the monotonicity of conditional entropy and the equality \eqref{main} for $k=1$, we deduce that $(h_{n+1}-h_{n})_{n\geq 0}$ is decreasing and converges towards $\tilde{h} \geq 0$.
 By (\ref{h}) and Cesaro's Theorem, we deduce that $\tilde{h}=h$.
-Thus sending $n \to\infty$ in (\ref{main}) we get by monotone convergence
+Thus letting $n \to\infty$ in (\ref{main}) we get by monotone convergence